 Instructions

-- Heat the oil in a large, oven-safe, non-stick pan.
+- Heat the oil over medium-low to medium heat in a large, oven-safe, non-stick pan.
 Add the white part of the sliced scallions and cook until softened, stirring often.
 Add the chorizo and cook for 5 minutes, stirring occasionally.

 - Add the shredded sweet potatoes and season with the smoked paprika, garlic powder, and salt.
-If the potatoes look a little dry, stir in another 1 tablespoon of olive oil.
-Cook the sweet potatoes for about 3 minutes, stirring frequently, so they absorb the flavors of the other ingredients.
+If the potatoes look a little dry, add up to 1 tablespoon of olive oil.
+Cook them for about 3 minutes, stirring frequently.

 - Make 4 wells in the sweet potato mixture.
 Crack one egg into each well and sprinkle each with salt and pepper.